ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 Changes to the encryption policy applied to video streams — whether by adding encryption where it was not originally used, or by removing or terminating encryption where it was expected — can introduce significant operational challenges for streaming applications and delivery networks.

-In some cases, network overlays or privacy-enhancing systems may automatically enforce encryption, converting plaintext HTTP video traffic into HTTPS or encapsulating transport flows within encrypted tunnels.While this improves confidentiality, it can also obscure traffic classification and disable optimizations that rely on visibility into flow metadata, such as CDN cache selection, adaptive bitrate tuning, or Quality-of-Service (QoS) marking.
+In some cases, network overlays or privacy-enhancing systems may automatically enforce encryption, converting plaintext HTTP video traffic into HTTPS or encapsulating transport flows within encrypted tunnels.
+While this improves confidentiality, it can also obscure traffic classification and disable optimizations that rely on visibility into flow metadata, such as CDN cache selection, adaptive bitrate tuning, or Quality-of-Service (QoS) marking.

 Conversely, if encryption is removed or terminated prematurely, such as through a proxy that decrypts and re-encrypts video traffic, it can violate end-to-end security assumptions made by the application or CDN, potentially exposing content or user data to unauthorized inspection.